Telegram Channel Analytics: Track Performance Like a Pro

 Growth Charts

-Follower growth: Line chart showing subscriber changes over time
+Follower growth: A line chart showing subscriber changes over time.

 - Green bars = new subscribers